captdam/DD-40/memo/_README.md

 Write some ideas here.

-The file name should be year+mont+hdate_number.md.
+The file name should be xxx.md.
 The md file extension will make the file a markdown text file.

+For example:

 - Some idea.
 - Some very good idea.

+However, it is OK to use txt file.
+Txt file is easy to use, but it may not be clear as a md file.

 You can modify the memo later, and everything will be tracked (when you check the history of this file).